Master of Arts in International Leadership Courses(All courses are 3 credits)

 INT 6245 International Leadership Integrative Project II

 International leaders must learn to effectively lead cross-cultural and virtual teams.
 The ability to build and maintain relationships is critical and requires a focus on the needs of others with both cognitive and emotional skills.
-This course will provide students with the opportunity to gain both knowledge and real-world experience building and leading cross-cultural teams.
+This course will provide students with the opportunity to gain both knowledge and real-world scenario building and leading cross-cultural teams.
 Students will use knowledge, skills, and tools acquired in the course and previous courses to lead the team in the development of a proposal to address a pertinent organizational issue and develop a change management plan to effectively implement the initiative within a diverse, trans-cultural or transnational organization.
-Prerequisite(s): INT 6240 and ORG 6405/RES 5240

 INT 6250 Glocalization: Leading Across Cultures and International Communication

 This course introduces the concept and evolution of glocalization over past decades.
 The dialectic of global and local are examined within complex globalized marketplaces where global dexterity is required.
 Students are grounded in basic theories of communication and explore how dimensions of culture influence leading and communicating across cultures, particularly at an organizational level.
 Students design a plan to “glocalize” an organization by adapting their leadership and communication behaviors and styles.